Ghostcomputer453145/proj-3-Ghostcomputer453145/README.md

 * [X] Added a new background with an image.
 * [X] Made a mastered list of cards showing the name of those specifc cards.
+* [X] Added in background images of correct and incorrect everytime the user submits a right or wrong answer.
+* [X] Added in backgeound images for each theme.

 ## Video Walkthrough